matematika

 1 week = 7 days

-Signs which we use to write down numbers are called digits.
+Characters we use to write numbers down are called numerals.

-With the help of those digits every number can be written.
+With the help of those digits we can write any number.

-Numbers which we write with 1 digit are called one-digit numbers.
-For example 7;3;5 etc
+Numbers that we write with 1 digit are called one-digit numbers.
+For example 7, 3, 5, and so on.

-Numbers which we write with 2 digits - two-digit numbers.
-They contain ones and tens.
-Leftward digit is the tens.
-For example 25;37;
+Numbers that we write with 2 digits are called two-digit numbers.
+They have ones and tens.
+The leftmost digit indicates the number of tens.
+For example 25, 37.

 I = 1, V = 5, X = 10, L = 50, C = 100, D = 500, M = 1000

-There is no 0 in the Roman digits.
+There is no 0 among the Roman numerals.